innolitics/rdm/README.md

 Typically, the current markdown version of the relevant documents are stored in the git repository, so that they can be easily browsed and linked to by developers.

 The PDF versions are generated for submission to regulatory bodies or for upload to other quality management systems.

+## Template Locations

+The base templates are stored in the rdm package.
+The sections included in here are typically not edited by users.

+When you run `rdm init`, templates that inherit from the base templates are copied into your project repository.
+You are expected to edit these files.

 ## Images